tianweigong/fabreading/README.md

 check the following things for debugging :bug:
 - The separating notion for `fab_stimuli` is `/` not `\\`.
 - Remember to remove English commas in CSV stimulus list (see [here](#notes-for-your-csv-file)).
+- Remember to use HTML code to replace other symbols *on your language materials/questions/instructions* that could have conflicts with FAB's inner setting
+  - all `,`should be replaced with `&#44` (because `,` would be used as CSV delimiter/separator)
+  - all `*` should be replaced with `&#42`  (because `*` would be used to mark interest areas)
+  - all `/` should be replaced with `&#47` (because `/` would be used to mark reading areas)

+## What browser should I use to run FAB

+FAB is ideally supported by browsers that provide web developer tools, like Chrome, Firefox, Safari, Edge.
+You could recommend participants open `FABrunning.html` with one of these browsers for online experiments.
+This is a very common requirement in online experiments with customized websites ([Gureckis et al., 2016](https://link.springer.com/article/10.3758/s13428-015-0642-8)).

+A good thing you can do is to always test your programs on different browsers before releasing them.

 ## How to link the picture stimuli/instructions/questions to the stimulus list?
 - For instructions, you can input the picture name (e.g., `ins1.jpg`) in the cell directly.